MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rebuild.md

 **Consideration** | **Details**
 --- | ---
-**Pros** | Using PaaS and serverless solutions for the end-to-end deployment significantly reduces management time that Contoso must provide.<br/><br/> Moving to a microservice architecture allows Contoso to easily extend the solution over time.<br/><br/> New functionality can be brought online without disrupting any of the existing solutions code bases.<br/><br/> The Web App will be configured with multiple instances with no single point of failure.<br/><br/> Autoscaling will be enabled so that the app can handle differing traffic volumes.<br/><br/> With the move to PaaS services Contoso can retire out-of-date solutions running on Windows Server 2008 R2 operating system.<br/><br/> CosmosDB has built-in fault tolerance, which requires no configuration by Contoso.
+**Pros** | Using PaaS and serverless solutions for the end-to-end deployment significantly reduces management time that Contoso must provide.<br/><br/> Moving to a microservice architecture allows Contoso to easily extend the solution over time.<br/><br/> New functionality can be brought online without disrupting any of the existing solutions code bases.<br/><br/> The web app will be configured with multiple instances with no single point of failure.<br/><br/> Autoscaling will be enabled so that the app can handle differing traffic volumes.<br/><br/> With the move to PaaS services, Contoso can retire out-of-date solutions running on Windows Server 2008 R2 operating system.<br/><br/> CosmosDB has built-in fault tolerance, which requires no configuration by Contoso.
 This means that the data tier is no longer a single point of failover.
 **Cons** | Containers are more complex than other migration options.
 The learning curve could be an issue for Contoso.
 They introduce a new level of complexity that provides a lot of value in spite of the curve.<br/><br/> The operations team at Contoso needs to ramp up to understand and support Azure, containers and microservices for the app.<br/><br/> Contoso hasn't fully implemented DevOps for the entire solution.
 Contoso needs to consider that for the deployment of services to AKS, Azure Functions, and Azure App Service.

 <!-- markdownlint-enable MD033 -->